sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 [^7]: This is referred to as *choice of resources* in the Omega paper.
 [^8]: Taken from the official Mesos [documentation](http://mesos.apache.org/documentation/latest/architecture/).
 [^9]: Termed as *pessimistic interference* in the Omega paper.
+[^10]: The title illustration is from [Apache Mesos as an SDK for Building Distributed Frameworks](https://www.slideshare.net/pacoid/strata-sc-2014-apache-mesos-as-an-sdk-for-building-distributed-frameworks/25) by Paco Nathan.